Anatomy of a SYN-ACK Attack

 x.x.x.x.34568 > y.y.y.y.443: Flags [R], cksum 0x1aa1 (correct), seq 1001, win 0, length 0

-Fig. 6) out of state SYN-ACK triggers a RST response
+Fig. 6: Out-of-state SYN-ACK triggers a RST response

-If this SYN-ACK packet is destined for an IP address that is allocated but unoccupied, the SYN-ACK will be routed (impacting the networking gear along the way) but never reach a real machine that would issue a RST.
+If this SYN-ACK packet is destined for an IP address that is allocated but unoccupied, the SYN-ACK will be routed (impacting the networking gear along the way) but will never reach a real machine that would issue a RST.
 This lack of RST packet will cause the reflector to assume failed delivery of the SYN-ACK and begin retransmission attempts.

-In testing, the number of retransmission attempts is typically between 5 and 7 SYN-ACK packets sent to the victim for each SYN sent.
-If we assume an attacker sends a 40 byte SYN, we can expect 5-7 44 byte SYN-ACKs to traverse the victims network.
-In a worst case scenario of 7 packets received, this results in a 40 byte request generating 308 bytes of packets arriving at the victim's borders, an amplification factor of 770%.
+In a worst case scenario of seven packets received, this results in a 40-byte request generating 308 bytes of packets arriving at the victim's borders — an amplification factor of 770%.
 Using TCP options headers to generate larger SYN-ACKs, an attacker could push those numbers to 56 bytes, resulting in 420 bytes of reflected traffic, an amplification factor of 750%.

 21:12:24.647377 IP (tos 0x0, ttl 64, id 1, offset 0, flags [none], proto TCP (6), length 56)